 The idea with terpenes—and the case for more research—is that by carefully controlling cannabis formulations, we will be able to create very targeted benefits and experiences.
 Terpenes hold an incredible amount of power to do that.

 As we move away from a categorization of cannabis based on strains—an antiquated taxonomy which experts have abandoned—the conversation around cannabis will change a lot.
 We will start to hear a lot more talk of terpene profiles and cannabinoid ratios (CBD to THC ratios, for example).
 And isn’t that what we’re all looking for?
 A better way to predict an experience and an easier way to replicate it.

 What terpenes should you look out for?

 There are so many terpenes, but of the naturally occurring cannabis terpenes, these are some of the ones that we’re most excited about—either because we love the way they taste, smell and/or make us feel.

 Commonly found in lavender, this is the terpene we’ve grown up associating with a good night’s sleep.
-It’s said to help:
+It has a delicate floral aroma.
+It helps with:

 Commonly found in pine needles, rosemary, and basil, this is the terp we associate with that bright, fresh aroma of the outdoors.
 Users says it helps to:

 - Improve memory retention

 Humulene is also present in clove, basil, and hops.
 It has an earthy, woodsy aroma.
 It may help with: